Perturbation of mass accretion rate, associated acoustic geometry and stability analysis: Introduction

 \section{Introduction}

 To obtain reliable spectral signatures of astrophysical black holes using a set of stationary transonic accretion solutions, it is necessary to ensure that such integral solutions are stable under perturbation~\cite{kato-book}, at least for an astrophysically relevant time scale.
-In~\cite{paper-I}, such stability was argued via demonstrating the natural emergence of the acoustic analogue geometry through perturbation of the mass accretion rate for radial Bondi flows with spherical symmetry~\cite{michel,Bondi1952}.
+In~\cite{paper-I}, such stability was argued via demonstrating the natural emergence of the acoustic analogue geometry through perturbation of the mass accretion rate for radial Bondi flows with spherical symmetry~\cite{michel, Bondi1952}.
 Here we wish to extend this perturbation scheme to accommodate low angular momentum axisymmetric flows, assuming the fluid to be inviscid, irrotational and non self-gravitating, with three different disk models the axisymmetric accretion flow can have.
-Some initial results in this direction has been summarized in~\cite{Ananda:2014jza}.
+Some preliminary results in this direction can be seen in~\cite{Ananda:2014jza}.

 On the analytical front, stationary flow solutions for the low angular momentum inviscid accretion has extensively been studied in the literature, see, e.g.~\cite{lt80}-\cite{das-czerny-2012-new-astronomy} and references therein.
 Numerical works have also been reported for such flow configurations in~\cite{spon-molt}-\cite{okuda2} and references therein.